-Thank you to the Chair, Vice Chair, and committee for convening today and taking time to discuss these charges as we prepare for our upcoming legislative session.
-My name is Cole Meyer, and I am a Criminal Justice Policy Associate at Texas Appleseed.
+Thank you to the Chair, Vice Chair, and committee for convening today and considering the various bills that have been referred to your committee.
+My name is Cole Meyer, and I am a Criminal Justice Policy Associate with Texas Appleseed.
 Our organization is dedicated to changing unjust laws and supporting policies that are data-driven, safe, and efficient.